 While UC-MSCs are our clear choice, you might hear about other sources like bone marrow or adipose (fat) tissue.
 Stem cells from your own bone marrow have been used for years, but the procedure to get them is invasive, and the number and quality of cells decline as we get older.
 Adipose-derived stem cells, taken from fat, are easier to collect, but their healing potential can be less consistent.
 The scientific consensus is growing: umbilical cord-derived MSCs often have superior regenerative capabilities and an excellent safety profile, making them a leading option for treating degenerative spine conditions.

-Could Stem Cell Spine Therapy Be Right for You?
+Is Stem Cell Spine Treatment Right for You?

 If you’re dealing with chronic back or neck pain, you’ve likely tried a number of treatments without finding lasting relief.
 It can be a frustrating cycle of managing symptoms instead of addressing the underlying problem.
 Regenerative medicine offers a different path, one focused on helping your body heal from within.
 But is it the right path for you?
 The answer depends on several factors, including the specifics of your spinal condition, what you’ve tried in the past, and your overall health goals.